 - 88 Community coaches, 83 junior leaders and 1,046 children from clubs/sport teams have been supported to organise community events.
 These events focussed on the themes of gender equality, child protection and the value of education.
 They were attended by 3,225 people.
 Through these initiatives, key messages focusing on the eradication of harmful traditional practices that can act as a barrier to girls accessing education were delivered to increase community awareness and stimulate collective efforts to address barriers to girl’s education.

 - 95 community stakeholders (leaders, social welfare officers) have been engaged in monthly dialogue about gender equality, child protection and value for education.
 This process is designed to improve community understanding and commitment towards addressing barriers to education and cultivate project sustainability.

-Nikki Skipper, Right To Play UK National Director, says: “A series of teacher trainings and community engagement activities have been undertaken to help the project move towards key areas of change.
+Dominique Davis, Right To Play UK National Director, says: “A series of teacher trainings and community engagement activities have been undertaken to help the project move towards key areas of change.
 Thanks to the Isle of Man Government, we are seeing a strong start to the project in Tanzania."

 After 18 months of implementation, the Girls on Track project is well on track to improve the learning outcomes of children across 80 schools in the Mara and Morogoro regions.
 Some of the key results so far include:

 - 392 teachers have received training and support to use play-based learning inside and outside the classroom.

 - 80 student clubs have been established with over 500 Junior Leaders trained to support their peers and lead student club activities at school and within their local communities.